 - Any relevant information you would like known, such as age, geeky interests, or background

-- A brief description or résumé of your editing experience, whether or not it’s professional/paid, including whether you’ve worked with the Chicago Manual of Style or other style guides
+- A brief description or résumé of your editing experience (whether professional/paid, including whether you’ve worked with the Chicago Manual of Style or other style guides

 If you would like to be an intern for Twin Cities Geek, please jointly email editor-in-chief Hal Bichel and senior editor Madeleine Vasaly by writing to [email protected] with either Writing Intern or Editorial Intern as your subject line to indicate the internship you’re applying for.
-Your cover letter should include the following:
+Include the following:

 - A résumé

-- For writing interns, a brief writing sample (academic papers are accepted, but nonacademic writing is preferred)
+- For writing interns, a brief writing sample (nonacademic writing is preferred, but academic papers are accepted)